regiellis/civitai-models-cli/README.md

 ## Overview

-**Civitai CLI Manager** is an unofficial Command Line Interface (CLI) tool I created to streamline the process of retrieving and managing AI models from the **Civitai platform**.
+**Civitai Models CLI** is an unofficial Command Line Interface (CLI) tool I created to streamline the process of retrieving and managing AI models from the **Civitai platform**.
 This came about as a solution to quickly working with and manage models out side the main site.

 I initially intended for this to be just a module in a larger **Comfy CLI** toolset, but I found it so useful in its standalone format that I decided to share it with anyone who might feel the same way.